flutter/website/src/docs/deployment/android.md

 ---
 title: Preparing an Android app for release
+description: How to prepare for and release an Android app to the Play store.
 short-title: Android
 ---

+{{site.alert.warning}}
+  This page describes the Android release process as of the 1.7.4 release of the Flutter SDK.
+{{site.alert.end}}

 During a typical development cycle, you test an app using `flutter run` at the command line,